Quantitative derivation of a two-phase porous media system from the one-velocity Baer-Nunziato and Kapila systems: Introduction

 \subsection{Models and motivations}

-Multi-fluid systems have been used to simulate a wide range of physical mixing phenomenon, from engineering to biological systems (cf. \cite{baer1,bresch3,ishii2,wallis1} and the references therein).
-In the present paper, we investigate an inviscid compressible one-velocity Baer-Nunziato system with two different pressure laws in the presence of drag forces, which was discussed in the recent work \cite{BH1} of Bresch and Hillairet:
+Multi-phase flows have been used to simulate a wide range of physical mixing phenomenon, from engineering to biological systems (cf. \cite{baer1,bresch3,ishii2,wallis1} and the references therein).
+In the present paper, we investigate an inviscid compressible one-velocity Baer-Nunziato system with two different pressure laws in presence of drag forces, which was discussed in the recent work \cite{BH1} of Bresch and Hillairet: